Codecademy/docs/content/java/concepts/strings/terms/compareTo/compareTo.md

 ## Definition

 Compares two strings lexicographically based on the Unicode value of each character in the string.

-A value of `0` will be returned if equal to comparison, less that `0` if the string is lexicographically less, and greater than `0` if the string is lexicographically greater.
+A value of `0` will be returned if equal to comparison, less than `0` if the string is lexicographically less, and greater than `0` if the string is lexicographically greater.

 ## Syntax